bsamaha/SPY-Time-Series-Predictions/README.md

 #### 4. ***Linear and Dense Model using Keras/Tensorflow***

+Output = activation(dot(input, kernel) + bias
+That looks familiar doesn't it?
+It looks almost identical to y = mx+b.
+The dot product is sum of the products in two sequences.
+Well, if there is only two sequences with a length of 1 then it is just the product of those two numbers.
+This simplifies down to the all to familiar y = mx + b.

+A dense layer is just a regular layer of neurons in a neural network.
+Each neuron recieves input from all the neurons in the previous layer, thus densely connected.
+The layer has a weight matrix W, a bias vector b, and the activations of previous layer a.
+The following is te docstring of class Dense from the keras documentation:

 This first model is a linear model using only one dense layer with a single neuron.
 This creates a linear model.

 <span style="display:block;text-align:center">![ARIMA Prediction](/Images/linear_model.png) </span>